urbansim/LBNL_DEMOS/README.md

 - Cohabitation to X Model: simulates changes in partnership status from cohabitating with a partner to getting married or getting divorced
 - Divorce Model: simulates new divorces in the synthetic population each year
 - Kids leaving Household: simulates kids leaving their current households in each year
-- In-Migration/Out-migration models: simulates households/individuals migrating into or out of the area each year
+- In-Migration/Out-migration models: simulate households/individuals migrating into or out of the area each year
+- Laborforce participation models: simulate labor force entry/exit of eligible workers each year
 - Income growth models: simulates income growth for the population in each year

 This repository is currently in active development and new updates will be continuously added.
 For any issues with the current codebase or to suggest improvements, please open an issue or create a separate branch to add your feature and submit pull request for review.